 On the opening night of Hay Festival 2021, writers join forces with stars of stage and screen in a unique celebration of the power of words.
-Beaming in voices from around the world, host Natalie Haynes presents an evening of joy, celebration and remembrance as performers share the poems, books, plays and speeches that have inspired them most over the past year.
+Beaming in voices from around the world, host Natalie Haynes presents an evening of joy, celebration, reflection and remembrance as performers share the poems, books, plays and speeches that have inspired them most over the past year.

-Performers include HRH The Duchess of Cornwall, actors Richard Eyre, Jessica Raine, Stephen Fry, Theresa Lola, Romola Garai, Charly Arrowsmith and Louise Brearley, comedians Sindhu Vee and Rob Brydon, writers Elif Shafak, Juno Dawson, Clemency Burton-Hill, Simon Schama, Rufus Mufasa, Hafsa Zayyan, Margaret Busby, poets Hollie McNish and Karl Nova, rapper Guvna B, scientist Maggie Aderin-Pocock, and more.
+Performers include HRH The Duchess of Cornwall, actors Richard Eyre, Jessica Raine, Stephen Fry, Theresa Lola, Romola Garai, Charly Arrowsmith and Louise Brealey, comedians Sindhu Vee and Rob Brydon, writers Elif Shafak, Juno Dawson, Clemency Burton-Hill, Simon Schama, Rufus Mufasa, Hafsa Zayyan, Margaret Busby, poets Hollie McNish and Karl Nova, rapper Guvna B, scientist Maggie Aderin-Pocock, and more.

 The author of Wanderland looks at non-orthodox perspectives on landscape, and considers the richness and wisdom they bring.
 Born in Britain to Indian parents from South Africa, and raised in Canada, Jini has contributed to anthologies, penned a guidebook, and her texts and poems have been displayed in exhibitions at London’s Southbank Centre and at the Royal Botanic Gardens, Kew.
 As a travel writer, in 2019 she was named a National Geographic Woman of Impact.
 Her work explores a cross-cultural, cross-genre space where place, spirituality and culture meet.